AUSTRALIAN REDCROSS LIFEBLOOD (LIFEBLOOD)CASE STUDY

 • Systemic, measurable impact

-A critical component of the MIP was a research partnership with a reputable university, co-led by the national health provider and Lilian, to integrate external insights into the organisational context.
-This collaboration ensured cultural integrity, academic rigour, and the elevation of community voice.
+A cornerstone of the MIP was a research partnership with RMIT University, co-led with the national health provider and Lilian, to integrate external insights into the organisational context.
+This collaboration safeguarded cultural integrity, upheld academic rigour, and amplified community voice.

 3. Program Design & Delivery